vgarshin/gsom_jhub_deploy/README.md

 helm list
 ```

 ### STEP 3.
+Some prerequsites

+In order to start JupyterHub in a configuration for GSOM students you should do it first:
+1. Ensure the OAuth integration with GSOM Azure AD is possible and JupyterHub application is registred in GSOM Azuse AD.
+As the result, you should get `<tenant_id>`,
+ `<client_id>` and `<client_secret>` from AD administrator for further steps.
+2. Domaim name e.g. `jhas01.gsom.spbu.ru` is available to register.

+### STEP 4.
 Install JupyterHub

 With a cluster available, `kubectl` and  `Helm` installed, you can install JupyterHub with [the following commands](https://zero-to-jupyterhub.readthedocs.io/en/latest/jupyterhub/installation.html) below.
 The process is based on the manual recomendations but with some additions.

 1. Clone this repository `git clone https://github.com/vgarshin/gsom_jhub_deploy` to the folder with `<filename>.yaml` file.
-2. Create file e.g. with `nano mibaconfig.yaml` command.
+2. Create file e.g. with `nano mibacreds.txt` command.
-3. Put all secrets to `mibaconfig.yaml` file in the following way:
+3. Put all secrets to `mibacreds.txt` file in the following way:
 ```
 SECRET_TOKEN <secret_token>
 CLICKHOUSE_PASSWORD <click_password>